amruthaholla/Music-Store-Data-Analysis-/README.md

 MusicStoreData_ProblemStatement - Contains all the business problems.
 schema_diagram - Contains the database schema.
 MusicStoreData_Dataset - The required database files in the CSV format.
-MusicStoreData_QueryDoc - Contains SQL queries and answers for all questions.
+Music Store Query Doc - Contains SQL queries and answers for all questions.
 # How to Use This Repository
 Clone the repository to your local machine.
 Open the relevant question sets files in markdown format to view the SQL queries and answers for each question.